jonathandewitt-dev/react-shadow-scope/README.md

 <Scope href="/mystyles.css">
 ```

 This will fetch the file as text, and create a `CSSStyleSheet` instance from it.
-If `adoptedStyleSheets` are not supported (or it's rendering on the server), it will fall back on a `<style>` tag with an `@import` rule.
+If `adoptedStyleSheets` are not supported (or it's rendering on the server), it will fall back on a `<link>` tag.

 For the best performance, all stylesheets are cached by href, so they won't be fetched multiple times even if they were fetched by a different `<Scope>`.